midarrlabs/midarr-server/README.md

     </a>
 </p>

-`Midarr` has arrived and aims to provide a media experience like none other:
+`Midarr` is a minimal lightweight media server alternative for enjoying your media:

+* Free and open source
-* Beautifully crafted interface to enhance your viewing experience
+* Beautifully crafted user interface
-* Social from the get go - user online and watch statuses
+* Real-time online statuses
-* User invitations to share the experience
+* Simple and easy invite system
-* Integrations with Radarr and Sonarr
+* Integrations with your existing services, [Radarr](https://radarr.video/) and [Sonarr](https://sonarr.tv/)

-with plenty more to come...
+and much more to come...

 ![Preview](docs/home.png)

 #### What is this?

-`Midarr` in its' current preview form, is a lightweight (albeit companion) media server to the likes of Radarr and Sonarr.
+`Midarr` in its' current form, is a lightweight (albeit companion) media server to the likes of Radarr and Sonarr.
 It relies on the integration with these services to serve your **MP4** format media untouched and unscathed.

 While more fully fledged media server options already exist, `Midarr` simply compliments as a lightweight alternative.

-#### What does it not do?
+#### What's lightweight about it?

-`Midarr` currently does not:
+`Midarr` does not:

 * Index your media
 * Transcode your media
 * Edit or configure your media